-Many current-generation laptops come with either a fingerprint reader or an infrared camera for facial recognition.
+Many current-generation laptops come with a fingerprint reader or infrared camera for facial recognition.
 If you have either one, you should set up Windows Hello, a feature that lets you log in with a finger or a glance, so you can avoid the hassle of using a normal password.
 This is another great security feature to keep your files protected.

 1. Navigate to Settings.

 4. Click the Set up button under either Fingerprint or Face Recognition.

 6. Swipe your finger (for fingerprint readers) or stare at the camera (for facial recognition) as directed.
 If you don't have a fingerprint reader or an IR camera, Windows 10 won't let you proceed.

 7. Click Set up PIN.
 Windows 10 requires that you have a PIN as a back up, in case your finger or face doesn't register.
 You won't be asked to do this if you already have a PIN.